the-pudding/data/queues/README.md

 $$𝑠_𝑠:$$ service time for sandwich customers

-To study this empirically, we generated a sequence of coffee and sandwich customers arriving according to the parameters stated above, and then calculated the exact wait time (from arrival to service completion) for each class under each policy.
+To study our multiclass system empirically, we generated a sequence of coffee and sandwich customers arriving according to the parameters stated above.
+For our first example, we generated 21 arrivals (16 cofee/5 sandwich) during a 30-minute window.Note that in this case, we treat service times as deterministic, rather than random.

+We then explicitly calculated the exact wait time (from arrival to service completion) for each arriving customer under each of the three priority policies.

+We repeated this 1,000 times, generating a slightly different number of arrivals each time (but with the same average ratio of 3 coffee: 1 sandwich).

 The figure below demonstrates the distribution of wait times under each policy.
 As you may have expected, non-preemptive priority provides a compromise between a fully preemptive policy and treating all customers equally (though sandwich customers may not see it that way!).